 Screamo is an intuitive distortion plugin that features a few numbers of knobs to get a superb distortion effect, let's get to know some of its features:

-Up next is the Drive control which makes your drum loops or synth cut through the mix, this won't work for all synth or percussion loop for sure, you just have to pay careful attention to details when applying the control.
+Up next is the Drive control which makes your drum loops or synth cut through the mix, this won't work for all synth or percussion loops for sure, you just have to pay careful attention to details when applying the control.
 For example, you can push your signal from subtle saturation to extreme overdrive.

 Also, you don't have to worry about syncing, the Smear, Drive, and Makeup controls are all synced together allowing you to create tempo-synced scream effects that would normally be very complex to achieve with normal plugin routing.